 What Exactly is Click Fraud?

 The act of click fraud is when your paid links are clicked on with the intent to either deplete or divert your marketing budget.
 It’s often carried out either by direct competitors or by organized criminals.
 The latter often have a complex infrastructure set up to defraud multiple businesses, usually through the use of fake websites and automated bots.
-Most of the ad platforms refer to this problem as “invalid clicks”.
-This includes click fraud, but also covers accidental clicks, automated activity such as web crawlers and multiple clicks from the same source.
+Most ad platforms refer to this problem as “invalid clicks”.
+This includes click fraud but also covers accidental clicks, automated activity such as web crawlers, and multiple clicks from the same source.